How to Get a Chinese Visa – Index

 In addition to the Invitation Letter of Duly Authorized Unit or Confirmation Letter of Invitation issued by the relevant Chinese entity, in most cases, you will have to provide a Foreigner’s Work Permit issued by the State Bureau of Foreign Experts.

-There some special cases in which a different document is required; however if you have a “normal job”, such as teacher, engineer, etcetera, the Foreigner’s Work Permit shall be enough.
+There are some special cases in which a different document is required; however, if you have a “normal job”, such as a teacher, engineer, etcetera, the Foreigner’s Work Permit shall be enough.
 We still recommend that you double-check the requirements with your employer.

-Since 1 April 2017, foreigners that work in China has been divided into 3 classes: Class A (high-level talents), Class B (professional personnel), Class C (foreigners who are nontechnical or service workers hired on a temporary/seasonal basis).
+Since 1 April 2017, foreigners that work in China have been divided into 3 classes: Class A (high-level talents), Class B (professional personnel), and Class C (foreigners who are nontechnical or service workers hired on a temporary/seasonal basis).

 There are several criteria that are used to rate the applicant: salary, education, Chinese language skills, experience, etcetera.